The Post That Took A Year

 We’ll return to the terraces periodically to see how all the moving and shaking turned out.

-But if you thought that was a challenge just wait till you see what’s coming up next..
+But if you thought the terraces were a challenge just wait till you see what’s coming up next..

 With many thanks to Helen at The Patient Gardener’s Weblog for hosting the End of Month review.
 Click through (here) to find out how other gardeners are summing up their year.